channelCS/Audio-Vision/Parallel_CNN/Readme.md

 ### Feature Extraction

-**Constant Q Transform** We have used this feature because it captures both frequency and time resolutions for low and high frequencies.
+**Constant Q Transform** and **LOG-MEL** We have used this combination of features for our model because it captures both frequency and time resolutions for low and high frequencies.
+Also, when the properties of Log-mel and cqt were combined an improvement is shown in the results.

 Pass `extract = True` to unpack the dataset into folders.